junaidsiddiqi/honeypot/README.md

 # Cloud Honeypot — T-Pot on Vultr

-A public-facing honeypot deployed on a cloud server and exposed to the open internet to capture and analyze real-world cyberattacks.
-Over 30 days of operation, the honeypot recorded **2 million+ attack attempts** from threat actors across the globe, providing hands-on exposure to real attacker tactics, techniques, and procedures (TTPs).
+A public-facing honeypot deployed on a cloud server and left exposed to the open internet for 30 days to capture and observe real-world cyberattacks.
+Over the course of the month, the honeypot recorded **2 million+ attack attempts** from threat actors across the globe.

 ---

 ## Overview

-This project involved deploying T-Pot — a multi-honeypot platform — on a cloud-based Ubuntu server with no firewall restrictions, intentionally exposed to the public internet.
-The goal was to observe how attackers behave in the wild: what credentials they try, what ports they target, what tools they use, what vulnerabilities they exploit, and where they originate from.
+This project involved deploying T-Pot — a multi-honeypot platform — on a cloud-based Ubuntu server intentionally exposed to the public internet with no restrictions.
+The goal was simple: see what happens when you put a server on the internet and leave it open.

-T-Pot bundles multiple honeypot services alongside an ELK stack (Elasticsearch + Kibana) for real-time log ingestion and visualization, as well as Suricata IDS for intrusion detection and alert categorization.
+T-Pot bundles multiple honeypot services that simulate vulnerable systems, alongside an ELK stack (Elasticsearch + Kibana) for real-time visualization and Suricata IDS for intrusion detection.

 > <img width="1916" height="943" alt="image" src="https://github.com/user-attachments/assets/60339425-f5f7-41da-9021-4972724ba9ae" />